-In a blow to the local Australian call centre industry, Silver Top Taxis have engaged a call centre outsourcer in South Africa to handle incoming calls to their call centre.
+In a blow to the local Australian call centre industry, Melbourne-based Silver Top Taxis have announced the opening of a South Africa call centre to handle their incoming taxi booking calls.

 South African outsourcer Merchants announced they have secured the work of Silver Top Taxis on their website who “launched the operation to strengthen its existing support structure, while creating new job opportunities for South Africa’s unemployed”.

 Whilst its a blow our local call centre jobs market, for South Africa where unemployment rates hover around 27% the additional call centre jobs is great news.

 Merchants’ MD George Todd said “Silver Top Taxi’s investment will ensure more people are able to provide for their families and add value to their wider communities”.

 South Africa is increasingly picking up more Australian call centre work (often at the expense of the Philippines) with a native English speaking workforce, competitive pricing and well-developed infrastructure and telecommunication capabilities along with some healthy Government incentives.

 Companies such as iSelect, iiNet and Foxtel all have call centre operations in South Africa and there are more companies currently exploring the option.